The new magnetar SGR J1830-0645 in outburst: Discussion

-Our non-detection of radio pulsations from \src\ is not that surprising per se.
-Similarly to canonical radio pulsars, radio-loud magnetars are generally characterized by high spin-down luminosities $\dot{E}_{\rm {rot}} \gtrsim 10^{33}$\,\lum, implying $L_{{\rm X,q}}/\dot{E}_{\rm {rot}}<1$ (\citealt{rea12}; the only outlier being \xte).
-A reliable estimate of $L_{{\rm X,q}}/\dot{E}_{\rm {rot}}$ for \src\ is difficult owing to uncertainties on the distance and the non-detection of the source in pre-outburst X-ray data.
+Our nondetection of radio pulsations from \src\ is not that surprising per se.
+Similarly to canonical radio pulsars, radio-loud magnetars are generally characterized by high spin-down luminosities $\dot{E}_{\rm {rot}} \gtrsim 10^{33}$\,\lum, implying $L_{{\rm X,q}}/\dot{E}_{\rm {rot}}<1$ (\citealt{rea12}; the only outlier being \object[XTE J1810-197]{\xte}).
+A reliable estimate of $L_{{\rm X,q}}/\dot{E}_{\rm {rot}}$ for \src\ is difficult owing to uncertainties on the distance and the nondetection of the source in pre-outburst X-ray data.
 However, if its quiescent luminosity is not much below our quoted limit, it would have $L_{{\rm X,q}}/\dot{E}_{\rm {rot}}\gg1$, in line with being radio-silent.
-Alternatively, \src\ might be radio-loud but undetectable due to unfavourable beaming.
+Alternatively, \src\ might be radio-loud but undetectable due to unfavorable beaming.

-Future high-sensitive X-ray observations will be key in mapping the evolution of the heated spot on the star surface and the long-term contribution of magnetospheric currents to the broad-band X-ray emission of \src.
+Future high-sensitive X-ray observations will be key in mapping the evolution of the heated spot on the star surface and the long-term contribution of magnetospheric currents to the broadband X-ray emission of \src. \\